 A three year absence from international duty was brought to an end when Fife was added to the 2018 summer tour squad as an injury replacement for Lee Jones, an opportunity he grabbed with both hands with tries against USA and Argentina.

 The Argentina win was his second in a Scotland shirt, the first coming against the same opposition on the 2014 summer tour, in Cordoba.

-Fife established himself in the starting line-up under Solomons and enjoyed his most prolific spell in black and red this winter, as he scored five times in seven matches - his Heineken Cup try against Gloucester at Murrayfield a real highlight for Edinburgh Rugby fans.
+Fife established himself in the starting line-up under Edinburgh head coach Alan Solomons and enjoyed his most prolific spell in black and red this winter, as he scored five times in seven matches - his Heineken Cup try against Gloucester at BT Murrayfield a real highlight for Edinburgh Rugby fans.